What is GBP Attributes?

 What are GBP Attributes?

-GBP attributes are descriptive tags you set on your Google Business Profile that tell searchers specific details about your business — from accessibility features and payment methods to identity-based attributes like “women-owned” or “LGBTQ+ friendly.”
+GBP attributes are descriptive tags you set on your Google Business Profile that tell searchers specific details about your business.
+From accessibility features and payment methods to identity-based attributes like “women-owned” or “LGBTQ+ friendly.”

 Google offers two types: factual attributes (set by the business owner) and subjective attributes (crowdsourced from customer feedback).
-Available attributes vary by primary category — a restaurant sees options for outdoor seating and delivery, while a law office sees options for online appointments and wheelchair accessibility.
+Available attributes vary by primary category.
+A restaurant sees options for outdoor seating and delivery, while a law office sees options for online appointments and wheelchair accessibility.

 These attributes increasingly influence search results.
 Google uses them to match businesses to filtered searches and voice queries.
 “Wheelchair accessible restaurant near me” filters for the accessibility attribute.
 According to Google, businesses with complete attribute profiles get 70% more interactions than those without.